fl4shk/frost32_cpu/README.md

 Branches, Jumps, and Calls (which by the way are **all** conditional) all take two cycles.

+Multiplications are single-cycle, but only produce 32-bit results.

 Conditions are resolved in the instruction decode stage, and the instruction decode stage **also** handles all memory access.